One of the most frequently asked questions we get about the nutritional value of Rumble is about the amount of sugar.

 It's all About Balance

 The focus on balance is the difference between Rumble and ‘low sugar’ products.
-Rumble was formulated to be nutritionally balanced with ideal proportions of protein, fibre, and carbohydrates to deliver sustained, natural energy.
+Rumble was formulated to be nutritionally balanced with ideal proportions of protein, fibre, fats, and carbohydrates to deliver sustained, natural energy.

 Glycemic index is a way to rate how foods raise blood glucose levels.
-Thanks to the fibre, protein, and minimal simple sugars in Rumble, Rumble has a low glycemic index.
+Thanks to the fibre, protein, fats, and minimal simple sugars in Rumble, Rumble has a low glycemic index.
 In fact, it’s so low, that Rumble creator Paul (who is diabetic) doesn’t have to take insulin when he has one.

 When considering sugar intake, you also need to think about your own energy needs.
 Studies have shown that athletes are able to consume higher levels of sugar than most other people without the ill effects, since they use sugar as fuel for their exercise.